Sean-G-Han/tp/docs/DeveloperGuide.md

 <puml src="diagrams/DeleteClientSequenceDiagram-Logic.puml" width="650" />

-The following sequence diagram illustrates how the `DeleteClientCommand` class interacts with
-model components to remove a client from WealthVault:
+The following sequence diagram illustrates how the `DeleteClientCommand` class interacts with model components to remove a client from WealthVault:

 <puml src="diagrams/DeleteClientSequenceDiagram-Client.puml" width="600" />

-As seen above, the `execute` method retrieves the `Client` at the specified index and removes
-it from WealthVault.
+As seen above, the `execute` method retrieves the `Client` at the specified index and deletes it from WealthVault.
 If the index is invalid, an error is thrown.

 ### Delete Multiple Clients